dyerjesse/ginkgolab/README.md

 $ cd python-fitparse
 $ python setup.py install

+Go back one directory
+cd ..

 Take a .fit and place it in users/fitparse/data directory.

+Take a step back
+cd..

+Enter the tools directory
 $ cd ../tools

 Open t.py in editor